adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 ### Entity Identifiers

 Entities that can be technically marked as protected are processes, or data in non-volatile storage.

+TODO(djackson) - ???

 In the following, we describe how such entities are identified.
 Entities are identified by *entity identifiers* (EIs).
 Entity identifiers closely resemble Uniform Resource Identifiers (URIs) as specified in {{!RFC3986}}.
 However, to limit their scope, we do not follow the specification of URIs and instead define our own syntax.

+//TODO(djackson) - In what ways do we diverge?
+Aren't we aiming for a strict subset?

 #### Syntax